Jump to the content

 PolyKARD- Künstliches Herzbeutel-Gewebe ...

-In the future, novel polymers should make it possible to individually manufacture artificial elastic tissue replacements for pericardium, heart valves or blood vessels.
-In the PolyKARD project, biomimetic polymers are being developed that can mimic the mechanical properties of the pericardial tissue.
-Using 3D printing and electrospinning, tailor-made implants are to be produced from it.
-In addition, a 3D printer is to be developed for the first time that can produce class III medical products.
-The PolyKARD partners - AdjuCor GmbH, the Fraunhofer Institute for Applied Polymer Research IAP, the NMI Natural Science and Medical Institute, Young Optics Europe GmbH and pro3dure medical GmbH - want to manufacture the implants up to the first clinical studies, probably in 2022. advance.
+Novel polymers should make it possible in the future to create artificial elastic tissue replacements for the pericardium, heart valves, or The PolyKARD project aims to create custom-made blood vessels.
+It develops biomimetic polymers that mimic the mechanical properties of pericardial tissue.
+These polymers will be used to produce tailor-made implants via 3D printing and electrospinning.
+Additionally, the project will develop, for the first time, a 3D printer capable of producing Class III medical devices.
+The PolyKARD partners – AdjuCor GmbH, the Fraunhofer Institute for Applied Polymer Research IAP, the NMI Natural and Medical Sciences Institute, Young Optics Europe GmbH, and pro3dure medical GmbH – intend to advance the production of these implants to the point of initial clinical trials, expected in 2022.

-Heart disease is one of the most common causes of death.
-Around 23 million people worldwide suffer from cardiac insufficiency – and the trend is rising.
-In contrast, the number of heart transplants is stagnating at around 3000 transplants per year worldwide.
-Artificially produced implants could help many people who are waiting for a donor organ.
-The 3D printing of precisely fitting implants has become indispensable in medicine, for example in orthopedics or dental surgery.
-For implants that are intended to replace elastic tissue, however, the need for research is much greater, because the demands on the materials are high: they must retain their mechanical properties for many years, be 100% durable and biocompatible and must not cause any rejection reactions from the immune system.
-The latter is particularly important for materials that are in permanent contact with the body.
+Heart disease is one of the leading causes of death.
+Worldwide, around 23 million people suffer from heart failure – and this number is rising.
+In contrast, the number of heart transplants has stagnated at approximately 3,000 per year globally.
+Artificially manufactured implants could help many patients waiting for a donor organ.
+3D printing of precisely fitting implants has become indispensable in medicine, for example in orthopedics and dental surgery.
+However, the need for research is significantly greater for implants intended to replace elastic tissue, as the requirements for the materials are high: they must retain their mechanical properties for many years, be 100% durable and biocompatible, and must not trigger rejection reactions from the immune system.
+The latter is particularly important for materials that are in constant contact with the body.

-New polymers for modern printing technologies and individual medical technology
+New polymers for modern printing technologies and customized medical technology

-As part of the PolyKARD project, biomimetic polymers are being developed that are intended to mimic the biological and mechanical material properties of the heart sac, also known as the pericardium.
+The PolyKARD project is developing biomimetic polymers that mimic the biological and mechanical properties of the pericardium, also known as the heart sac.
 The pericardium is a collagenous and mechanically extremely stable structure that surrounds the heart.
-The pericardium of cattle or pigs is already being used clinically as a replacement for human heart valves or for the reconstruction of blood vessels.
-However, the processing of animal tissue is expensive and mechanically does not guarantee long-term stability.
-The unreliable quality due to the great variability between the donor animals as well as ethical and religious aspects are also problematic.
+Clinically, bovine or porcine pericardium is already used as a replacement for human heart valves or for the reconstruction of blood vessels.
+However, processing this animal tissue is expensive and does not guarantee long-term mechanical stability.
+Furthermore, the unreliable quality due to the significant variability between donor animals, as well as ethical and religious considerations, pose problems.

-»In the project, we are developing biomimetic pericardium replacement materials that can be used, for example, for artificial heart sacs, heart valves, blood vessels, stents, tendons or septum closures.
-The special thing about it is that the implants are made of photopolymers and can be produced individually in a 3D printer or by means of electrospinning.
+“In this project, we are developing biomimetic pericardial replacement materials that can be used, for example, for artificial pericardiums, heart valves, blood vessels, stents, tendons, or septal closures.
+The special feature is that the implants consist of photopolymers and can be individually manufactured using 3D printing or electrospinning.
 The monomers are developed as inks or resins.
-They only polymerize when they are irradiated with UV light," explains Dr. Wolfdietrich Meyer, who heads the project at the Fraunhofer IAP in Potsdam.
-The research team at the Fraunhofer IAP is synthesizing a photo-crosslinkable material that consists of different polyurethane segments and collagen components.
+They only polymerize when irradiated with UV light,” explains Dr. Wolfdietrich Meyer, who heads the project at the Fraunhofer IAP in Potsdam.
+The research team at the Fraunhofer IAP is synthesizing a photocrosslinkable material consisting of different polyurethane segments and collagen components.

 Elastic, biocompatible and durable

-The first application of the biomimetic polymer is to print a novel surface for an extravascular heart support system.
-The system from Munich-based AdjuCor GmbH is based on a patient-specific, mechanical implant, which is positioned completely outside the bloodstream (extravascular) in the pericardial cavity around the epicardial surface of both heart chambers. »A biomimetic pericardium replacement material would only cause minor immune reactions and would therefore lead to a gentle healing phase.
-This can further shorten intensive care and hospital stays«, explains cardiac surgeon and CEO of AdjuCor Prof. Stephen Wildhirt.
+The first application of the biomimetic polymer will be the printing of a novel surface for an extravascular cardiac support system.
+The system, developed by Munich-based AdjuCor GmbH, is based on a patient-specific mechanical implant that is positioned entirely outside the bloodstream (extravascularly) in the pericardial cavity around the epicardial surface of both heart chambers.
+"A biomimetic pericardial replacement material would trigger only minimal immune responses, thus leading to a gentler healing phase.
+This could further shorten intensive care and hospital stays," explains cardiac surgeon and AdjuCor CEO Prof. Stephen Wildhirt.

-In order to be approved on the market for clinical applications in the future, both the new photopolymers and the processing methods must meet extensive requirements.
-For the large-scale production of photopolymers, the GMP guidelines (English Good Manufacturing Practice, GMP for short) must be observed.
-They ensure the quality of the production processes and environment.
-The company pro3dure medical GmbH Iserlohn will establish the upscaling process of the photopolymers as well as the resin synthesis taking into account these GMP.
+To be approved for clinical applications in the future, both the new photopolymers and the processing methods must meet extensive requirements.
+For the large-scale production of the photopolymers, the GMP guidelines (Good Manufacturing Practice) must be followed.
+These guidelines ensure the quality of the production processes and environment. pro3dure medical GmbH, Iserlohn, will establish the photopolymer upscaling process and resin synthesis in accordance with these GMP guidelines.

-Young Optics Europe GmbH in Jena uses the 3D printers they have developed to process previously biocompatible photopolymers for products in medical classes I - IIa.
-As part of the PolyKARD project, a 3D printing system for the manufacture of class III medical devices is to be established for the first time, which will also enable complete traceability of the raw materials used for manufacture.
+Young Optics Europe GmbH in Jena currently uses its self-developed 3D printers to process biocompatible photopolymers for medical devices in classes I and IIa.
+The PolyKARD project aims to establish, for the first time, a 3D printing system for the production of class III medical devices, which will also enable complete traceability of the raw materials used in their manufacture.

-New materials with holistic chemistry The three-year PolyKARD project started in April 2019 and is supported by the VDI Verein Deutscher Ingenieure e.V.
-13XP5087D).
-On February 4, 2020, the partners will meet again to present the first milestones.
-"We have already been able to successfully synthesize and print the first elastic photourethane resins from non-toxic starting materials," explains Wolfdietrich Meyer.
+Holistic chemistry for new materials: The three-year PolyKARD project started in April 2019 and is funded by the VDI (Association of German Engineers). e.VThe project is supported by the BMBF (Federal Ministry of Education and Research) as a project sponsor within the framework of the funding measure "Material Innovations for Healthy Living: ProMatLeben – Polymers" (grant number: 13XP5087D).
+The partners will meet again on February 4, 2020, to present initial milestones.
+"We have already successfully synthesized and printed the first elastic photourethane resins from non-toxic starting materials," explains Wolfdietrich Meyer.

-»In the future we would like to realize the medical concept of a holistic approach even more in our chemistry.
+“In the future, we want to implement the holistic medical concept even more strongly in our chemistry.
 We want to develop more materials based on renewable raw materials for 3D printing and electrospinning that are biocompatible and can be processed with the highest precision.
-We also keep an eye on the life cycle of the component and, if necessary, on environmentally friendly disposal,” says Meyer.
+We are also keeping the component's life cycle and, if necessary, environmentally sound disposal in mind,” said Meyer.

-The first application of the pericardium replacement material is to produce a novel surface for an extravascular heart support system using 3D printing. © AdjuCor GmbH
+The first application of the pericardial replacement material will be to produce a novel surface for an extravascular cardiac support system using 3D printing.© AdjuCor GmbH

-»Synthesis of a biomimetic pericardium polymer for cardiac applications« (PolyKARD)
+"Synthesis of a biomimetic pericardial polymer for cardiac applications" (PolyKARD)

 Project sponsor